Aaron Doran: International career

 In December 2005, Doran was called up to the Republic of Ireland U15 squad for the first time.
 He made two appearances, including scoring against Netherlands U15.

 In September 2006, Doran was called up to the Republic of Ireland U16 squad, making his debut, in a 1–1 draw against France U16.
 He made another appearance for the U16 side, losing 1–0 against Finland U16 on 4 October 2006.
 In September 2007, Doran was called up to the Republic of Ireland U17 squad and scored in a 2–0 win against Denmark U17.
 He helped the under-17 side qualify for the UEFA European Under-17 Championship after setting up one of the goals to beat Portugal U17 2–0 on 18 March 2008.
 The following month saw Doran called up to the squad for the tournament.
 He played three times in the tournament, as Republic of Ireland U17 were eliminated in the group stage.

 In November 2008, Doran was called up to the Republic of Ireland U19 squad and made his debut for the under-19 side, in a 1–0 win against Liechtenstein U19 on 23 November 2008.
 In a follow–up match against France U19, he was sent–off for a second bookable offence, in a 2–0 loss.
 On 10 June 2009, Doran scored his first goal for Republic of Ireland U19, in a 2–1 win against the Sweden U19.
 On 15 November 2009, he scored his second goal for the under-19 side, in a 2–0 win against Albania U19.
 On 7 April 2010, Doran scored his third goal for Republic of Ireland U19, in a 4–2 win against Poland U19.

 In January 2011, Doran was called up to the Republic of Ireland U21 for the first time.
 He made his under-21 debut, starting a match and played 45 minutes before being substituted, in a 0–0 draw against Cyprus U21 on 9 February 2011.
 After a year absent, Doran was called up to the Republic of Ireland U21 squad on 3 September 2012.
 Three days later on 6 September 2012, he made his first appearance for under-21 side in over a year, in a 2–1 loss against Hungary U21.
 In a follow–up match, Doran scored his first goals for Republic of Ireland U21 and scored twice, in a 4–2 win against Italy U21.

 Personal life

 Growing up, Doran was a boyhood Celtic supporter.
 He was a ballboy for St Patrick's Athletic matches.

 In February 2015, Doran and teammate Danny Devine were fined £40 fixed penalty notices after causing a late-night disturbance.
 Following this, the club's assistant manager Russell Latapy said he hoped the pair would learn from their mistake.
 He reflected on the incident, saying he let himself down and should have ignored it.

-Doran is married and together, they have three daughters.
+Doran is married and with his partner, they have three daughters.
 Having spent a decade in Scotland, he has settled in the country.